- About Membership

-During the coming school year, independent booksellers across the country are invited to sign up to receive a free box of a special paperback edition of author Christina Soontornvat’s The Last Mapmaker (Candlewick Press) to give to young readers in underserved communities.
+During the coming school year, independent booksellers across the country will be giving away free copies of a special paperback edition of author Christina Soontornvat’s The Last Mapmaker (Candlewick Press) to young readers in underserved communities.
 (Signup for the program closed on May 31, 2022).

 Soontornvat is the award-winning author of more than a dozen books for children of all ages, including Newbery Honor books A Wish in the Dark and All Thirteen: The Incredible Cave Rescue of the Thai Boys’ Soccer Team.
 In addition to being an author, she is passionate about STEM and STEAM and holds a bachelor’s degree in mechanical engineering and a master’s degree in science education.

 “Exploits on the high seas and complex characters combine in a tale full of both excitement and heart.
 An engrossing adventure with the feeling of a whole world to be explored.” —Kirkus Reviews (starred review)